bernhardAxonIvy/doc/source/designer-guide/process-modeling/process-elements/start.rst

       Usually only processes including at least one :ref:`process-element-task-switch-gateway` have this option selected.
 Because per default a new task is in state ``CREATED`` until the task become persisted.
 If the option is selected, the task gets directly into the state ``RESUMED``.
-With this behaviour it's possible to distinguish tasks which have a :ref:`process-element-task-switch-gateway` in their process and others without one.
-This helps to separate tasks in the task overview from workflow starts (with different steps) and simple process starts (which e.g. only outputs some informations).
+With this behavior it's possible to distinguish tasks which have a :ref:`process-element-task-switch-gateway` in their process and others without one.
+This helps to separate tasks in the task overview from workflow starts (with different steps) and simple process starts (which e.g. only outputs some information).

 .. _process-element-start-request-trigger-tab: